mimicria/afl-utils/README.md

 **For installation instructions see [docs/INSTALL.md](https://gitlab.com/rc0r/afl-utils/blob/master/docs/INSTALL.md).**

-## afl-collect
+## afl-triage

-`afl-collect` basically copies all crash sample files from an afl synchronisation directory (used by multiple afl instances when run in parallel) into a single location providing easy access for further crash analysis.
-Beyond that `afl-collect` has some more advanced features like invalid crash sample removing (see `afl-vcrash`) as well as generating and executing `gdb` scripts that make use of [Exploitable](https://github.com/jfoote/exploitable).
+`afl-triage` basically copies all crash sample files from an afl synchronisation directory (used by multiple afl instances when run in parallel) into a single location providing easy access for further crash analysis.
+Beyond that `afl-triage` has some more advanced features like invalid crash sample removing (see `afl-vcrash`) as well as generating and executing `gdb` scripts that make use of [Exploitable](https://github.com/jfoote/exploitable).
 The purpose of these scripts is to automate crash sample classification (see screenshot below) and reduction.
 Version 1.01a introduced crash sample de-duplication using backtrace hashes calculated by exploitable.
-To use this feature invoke `afl-collect` with `-e <gdb_script>` switch for automatic gdb+exploitable script generation and execution.
+To use this feature invoke `afl-triage` with `-e <gdb_script>` switch for automatic gdb+exploitable script generation and execution.
 For each backtrace hash only a single crash sample file will be kept.
-`afl-collect` is quite slow when operating on large sample sets and using gdb+exploitable script execution, so be patient!
+`afl-triage` is quite slow when operating on large sample sets and using gdb+exploitable script execution, so be patient!
 When invoked with `-d <database>`, sample information will be stored in the `database`.
 This will only be done when the gdb-script execution step is selected (`-e`).
-If `database` is an existing database containing sample info, `afl-collect` will skip all samples that already have a database entry during sample processing.
+If `database` is an existing database containing sample info, `afl-triage` will skip all samples that already have a database entry during sample processing.
 This will work also when `-e` is not requested.
-This makes subsequent `afl-collect` runs more efficient, since only unseen samples are processed (and added to the database).
+This makes subsequent `afl-triage` runs more efficient, since only unseen samples are processed (and added to the database).

 Usage examples: